What kind of yoga do you teach?

 Sounds pretty good, but what’s your qualification?

 I’m certified at the 500-Hour level from Pacific Yoga Teacher Training, a Seattle yoga training program in Asana, Anatomy, Pranayama, Sanskrit, and Yoga Philosophy.
 I’m a certified Restorative Yoga teacher with Judith Lasater.
-I’m currently studying Philosophy, Literature, and History of Yoga in Georg Feuerstein’s 800-hour Traditional Yoga Studies program.
+I’m currently studying Philosophy, Literature, and History of Yoga in Georg Feuerstein’s 800-hour Traditional Yoga Studies.

 I study with Seattle yoga teachers Theresa Elliott and Kathryn Payne and attend continuing education workshops.
 I practice Vipassana Meditation and follow the teachings of Shinzen Young.
 I’m a bit of a Buddhist geek.